D J McAdam - A Website for Book Collectors

 ENVOY.

-Prince, bear a hopeless Bard’s appeal;
+Prince, hear a hopeless Bard’s appeal;

 Reverse the rules of Mine and Thine;